-Once the creeks clear, the fishing should turn right back on.
+The creeks are clear, the fishing is good.
 Wading can be difficult in places on Sunlight and Crandall Creeks, especially in the canyon stretches where the stream can't meander through side channels.

 Caddis, gray drakes, Blue-winged olives, Pale Morning Duns and small hoppers, ants, beetles are on the water.